 I’ve been a fan of the green smoothie going way back to the day when I first read about it in Dr. Fuhrman’s book, Eat to Live.
 Dr. Fuhrman talks a lot about the concepts of nutrient density.
 It makes sense — get the most nutrients you can from the fewest amount of calories and you’ll be on the right track.

-I never wanted to look at spinach again, let alone eat it.
-Until the green smoothie arrived in my life.
+I never really enjoyed spinach until the green smoothie arrived in my life.
+Now I eat it all the time!

-Why You’ll Love This Green Tea Banana Spinach Smoothie
+Why You’ll Love This Green Tea Spinach Smoothie.

 Look, I think we’re all after the same thing — whether vegan, paleo, vegetarian, pescetarian, frutarian, or whatever arian you are — we’re all trying to do the things to feel our best.
 We want energy and vibrancy.
 Clear headedness.
 Good digestion.